iamtheyammer/fetch-ford-service-manuals/README.md

 - 2008 Mustang
 - 2020 MKZ
 - 2022 F-150
+- 2024 Ford Ranger Raptor (Brazil)

 All worked flawlessly!

+### How do I re-collect my cookies?

+Getting the `cookieString.txt` file correct is probably the most difficult part of running this script.
+To re-collect cookies, follow the instructions in [this](#all-vehicles-get-wiring-data) set of instructions, making sure you:

+- Remove the `Cookie: ` part of the header, if you copied it
+- If using Firefox, enabled the `Raw` toggle at the top right of `Request Headers`
+- Added a `; ` between the first paste and second paste

+If you're still having trouble, [reach out](#can-i-get-helpsupport).

+### Is this US- or English-only?

+No!
+We've had success all across North America, South America, and Europe.

+While the script is in English (meaning all messages that print out will be in English), it will download manuals in the language specified in `params.json`.
+Note that Ford must have the manual available in the requested language.

+To download manuals in a specific language, **change your PTS language**, re-collect **all** parameters, and run the download again.

 ### How can I support this project?

 As Ford continues to change how manuals are accessed, this project requires continuous maintenance.

 If this project was helpful to you, you can support this project on GitHub sponsors (click the "Sponsor" button at the top of the page), [buy me a coffee](https://buymeacoffee.com/iamtheyammer), or just share it!

+Contributions via pull requests are also more than welcomed.
+For the highest chance of getting your PR merged, please:

+- If adding new functionality, consider opening an issue first
+- Keep everything typed - this project is 100% TypeScript!
+- Keep using Yarn berry (no `node_modules` folder)
+- Format your code with `yarn format` before submitting for an easy review

+### Can I get help/support?

+I'm generally happy to help, but I am a full-time university studdent and this is a pure passion project.
+I also don't keep a PTS subscription on hand for testing (it's pretty expensive long-term!).

+For help, either open a GitHub issue or join the [Discord server](https://discord.gg/gpfUAsMCGV).
+To help with 99% of issues, I'll need the error you're getting, your `params.json` and `cookieString.txt` files.
+There's a method on the Discord server to send them privately.

 ### Why did you make this?